vault27/Foundation/paloalto.md

 - Enable Ping on management interface
 - Configure HA type interface for HA2 link
-- Enable HA and general options: Group-ID, mode, config sync, peer HA1 IP and backup IP: Device > HA > General
+- Enable HA and general options: Group-ID, mode, config sync, peer HA1 IP and backup IP: `Device > HA > General`
       - This ID needs to be identical on both members.
 The Group ID will also have an impact on the MAC addresses associated with each interface as they switch to a    virtual MAC that both firewalls will be able to claim via gratuitous ARP in case one member fails
 - Configure Active/PAssive options: Passive Link State  + Monitor Fail Hold Down Time (min) - By default, the passive device will have its interfaces in a shutdown state, meaning any connected devices will also see the link as being down.
 Depending on your environment, this could prevent other clusters from functioning properly, in which case you will need to set these to Auto (up but not accepting packets).
-Monitor Fail Hold Down Time keeps the firewall in a failed statefor the specified amount of time after an error was detected before setting the member to the passive state: Device > HA > General
+Monitor Fail Hold Down Time keeps the firewall in a failed statefor the specified amount of time after an error was detected before setting the member to the passive state: `Device > HA > General`
       - You can enable Link Layer Discovery Protocol (LLDP) and Link Aggregation Control Protocol (LACP) in passive mode by accessing the interface's advanced tab
 - Configure Election settings:
       - Priority - the less the better
       - Preemptive - higher-priority firewall to resume active (active/passive) or active-primary (active/active) operation after recovering from a failure.
 You must enable the preemption option on both firewalls for the higher-priority firewall to resume active or active-primary operation upon recovery after a failure.
 If this setting is disabled, then the lower-priority firewall remains active or active-primary even after the higher-priority firewall recovers from a failure
       - Heartbeat backup - This will use the management interface to send a simple heartbeat to the remote peer
-      - HA Timer settings - Packages: Recommended, Aggressive and Advanced - 7 timers in total:
+      - HA Timer settings - Packages: Recommended, Aggressive and Advanced - **7 timers in total**:
             - Monitor Fail Hold Up Time - firewall will remain active following a path monitor or link monitor failure - to avoid flaps
             - Additional Master Hold Up Time - is applied to the same event as Monitor Fail Hold Up Time - to avoid a failover when both firewalls experience the same link/path monitor failure simultaneously
             - Preemption Hold Time - passive firewall will wait before taking over as the active during preemption